 Myrna Goldberg, MSW, Director: Myrna is a retired social worker, having previously worked in hospital, protective service, and school social work settings.
 She serves on the Board of Advisors of the University of Maryland School of Social Work, is an active member of the Baltimore Women’s Giving Circle, and is a docent at the Baltimore Museum of Art.

 Justin C. McArthur, MBBS, MPH, FAAN, Director: Dr. Justin McArthur is the Neurologist-in-Chief at the Johns Hopkins Hospital and John W. Griffin Professor of Neurology at the Johns Hopkins University School of Medicine.
 He is also a Professor of Pathology, Medicine, and Epidemiology.
 He has become nationally and internationally recognized for his work in the epidemiology and treatment of HIV infection, multiple sclerosis, and other neurological infections and immune-mediated neurological disorders.

 Emily Pedersen, Director: Emily worked as a Recreation Therapist and Child Life Specialist at Weisman Children's Rehabilitation Hospital for 8 years.
 She has participated in and organized fundraising runs to support research for RYR-1.
 Emily has a daughter who was diagnosed with recessive Central Core Disease caused by RYR-1 mutations.

-Randolph Pepper, CPA, Trustee: Randy is currently the Director of Finance & Accounting for Central Processing Services, LLC, a privately held company in Southfield, Michigan that provides business support services to other companies.
+Randolph Pepper, CPA, Director: Randy is recently retired as the Director of Finance & Accounting for Central Processing Services, LLC, a privately held company in suburban Detroit.
 He has a BA degree from the University of Michigan, and a MBA from Wayne State University.
 He has over 30 years experience in a variety of Controller/CFO positions for mid-size privately held companies.